Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 Feeding for Superior Results

 We believe that superior nutrition is extremely important for a working dog.
 Yes, it does cost more, but we feel that the results are well worth it.
-After years with the Eukanuba/Iams Company and becoming very disillusioned, we are in search of a small, progressive company not owned by any huge conglomerate that offers super premium dog food: No By Products, Fillers, Corn, Wheat or Soy.
-NO Gluten from any source (ie the pet food recall), No added flavorings, salt or ingredients that are banned for human consumption.
+After years with the Eukanuba/Iams Company and becoming very disillusioned, we searched for a small, progressive company not owned by any huge conglomerate that offered a super premium dog food.
+While we now feed our personal dogs raw (BARF: Bones And Raw Food), we feed Taste of The Wild, Bison and Venison or other comparable No Grain kibble to retrievers who owners prefer a kibble.

 We are happy to work with the owner if you want to feed a different brand of food.
 There is no discount for special feeding.
-We also are happy to feed any kind of required supplements you provide.
-We will consider feeding BARF diets on a case-to-case basis.
+We also are happy to feed any kind of required supplements or medication you provide, and recommend a Multi Vitamin and a product called "Sure Grow" for pups left in our care.
+We can and will feed BARF diets as our personal dogs eat raw.
 The Cinnstar Toller web site has a long article on how we feed our Tollers .

 Private and Group Lessons

 We are happy to arrange private and group lessons.
-In December we will be starting a new training group in Lyford Texas for all breeds and levels of retrievers.
 Come and join us for Winter Training.
-The weather is perfict down here.
+The weather is perfect down here.
+We are currently getting a Toller Group together, hopefully for monthly get togethers.
+Come on out and join us!

 YES we are Available for Seminars